 An effort will be made to assign each apprentice to projects that fit their skills, interests and desired career path.
 Arts Administration Apprentices will work closely with the Festival’s Executive Director and Director of Operations.
 Arts Administration Apprentices must arrive early in order to assist with Festival preparation, and stay briefly after the Festival as well.

 Requirements: Bachelor’s degree or equivalent, either completed or in progress.
 An interest in arts administration as a career option, and a willingness to learn.
 Experience in nonprofit and/or classical music organizations is helpful, but not required.
 A love of classical music and an entrepreneurial attitude are advantages, as are self-motivation and the ability to work independently.

 Benefits: Full scholarships and housing will be provided to each accepted apprentice.
 We will be happy to provide recommendations and references for employment, advanced training and/or scholarships following successful completion of the apprenticeship.
 For those needing to complete an internship as part of their degree requirements, we are happy to work with you and your college or university to allow you to receive college credit.

 Music library apprentices will work closely with Library Mentor Robert Stiles, the Principal Librarian of the Detroit Symphony.

-Apprentices will assist Arts Laureate in all areas of recording production, including recording all concerts (as well as orchestral dress rehearsals) for submission to National Public Radio.
+Apprentices will assist Recording Mentor Kevin Bourassa in all areas of recording production, including recording all concerts (as well as orchestral dress rehearsals) for submission to National Public Radio.